kanungle/2020-DUC-Datathon-Bootcamp-NeilK/README.md

-# Datathon Bootcamp with TIBCO Spotfire
+# DUC Datathon Bootcamp with TIBCO Spotfire

 Welcome to the DUC Datathon 2020 Intermediate Level Bootcamp for TIBCO Spotfire :bar_chart:!
 Follow along with this guide to learn about geoanalytics, data functions, property controls.